chmouel/nextmeeting/README.md

 ### Installation

-Use `poetry` and run it with :
+Use `pip` with:

+`pip install -U nextmeeting`

+or Checkout the source of this repo and use `poetry` :

 `poetry run nextmeeting`

-and that will install the dependences and run everything from a virtualenv.

-If you don't want to use poetry you will to install those packages from PyPi (pip install --user package) or from your package manager if available.
+If you don't want to use poetry you can install the depndences packages from PyPi or from your operating system package manager if available:

-And run the script

-`python3 ./nextmeeting/cli.py`

-or even just copy it `./nextmeeting/cli.py` to your path and run it.

 - <https://pypi.org/project/python-dateutil/>
 - <https://pypi.org/project/gcalcli/>

+And the you can run the nextmeeting script:

+`python3 ./nextmeeting/cli.py`

+alternatively you can even just copy the `./nextmeeting/cli.py` script to your path and run it to make it more convenient.

 ### [AUR](https://aur.archlinux.org/packages/nextmeeting)